 The little things matter.
 By showing that you can take responsibility for your appearance and by being prepared for school you show us that you are serious about your education.
 Getting the little things right means taking small steps to big successes.

 Excessive haircuts/hairstyles or colouring of hair are NOT allowed, e.g. partially shaved, shaved lines or tram lines etc. Please note: boys’ hair cuts should not be any less than a No. 3 cut.
 Girls’ hair bands/bobbles should be either white or black.
 Long hair must be tied back in certain lessons for hygiene/safety reasons.

-No jewellery is allowed other than plain, small stud earrings in earlobes for girls, for safety reasons.
+No jewellery is allowed other than one pair of plain, small stud earrings in ear lobes for girls, for safety reasons.
 No other piercings are allowed.